godfreybwaira/shani-ob/README.md

 `watch-on` attribute is used to define watching events fired by element or status codes returned by server.
 It is used along side with `shani-watch` attribute.

+Some built-in events have direct meaning, such as:

+1. `ready`: fired when server return output or status code (mostly 200)
+2. `abort`: fired when connection to server is cancelled by client
+3. `error`: fired when client fails to connect to server
+4. `timeout`: fired when connection to server timed out
+5. `loadstart`: fired when client starts to send data to server
+6. `end': fired when server finished to send data to client
+7. `progress`: fired when server is processing the client request

 **Syntax:**